DuarteSJ/NoteIST/REPORT.md

 Given the need for sharing encrypted files, which required the use of key pairs, we implemented the following changes:

-**Authentication and Integrity Update**

 - Replaced the previous username-password login system with an authentication mechanism that uses **signed requests**.
-Each request is signed with the user's private key and includes a **timestamp**, ensuring the **authenticity** of the user and the **integrity** of the request.
+Each request is signed with the user's private key and includes a **timestamp**.
+This by itself guarantees authentication (only registered users will pass the signature check) and integrity (only untampered data requests will pass the signature check and only fresh requests will pass the timestamp check).
-- Digital signatures were also incorporated into encrypted notes and requests, enabling detection of tampering.
-This, combined with note versioning, ensures users can verify the integrity of their notes across multiple versions.
+- The versioning of the notes was kept the same with the introduced challenge because we consider one symmetric key for each note and all their versions.

 These changes not only meet the requirements of the security challenge but also enhance the overall security of the system by ensuring strong cryptographic guarantees for authentication and integrity.